robin-raymond/zax.io/basics.md

 ````
 align               // align contained types to a zero modulus address boundary
 asset               // copy asset to built bundle
+asynchronous        // indicates a function not normally considered to
+                    // operate asynchronously may perform asynchronously
 compiler            // compiler name as a string literal
 compiles            // if a code block that follows compiles a `true` is
                     // replaced otherwise a false is replaced